 Inquisition controls the conflict to a major extent.
 An inquisitor has a very high amount of control in a conflict resolution as to how the conflict resolution will go.

-He has a high decision control by choosing the form of conflict resolution and possesses a high control over the process as well for what information needs to be examined and how should this be examined.
+He has a high decision control by choosing the form of conflict resolution.
+He possesses high control over what information needs to be examined and how this should be examined.

-- Conflict at Workplace are evident and are unavoidable.
+- Conflicts in the Workplace are evident and unavoidable.

-- Addressing the conflicts, timely, can curb the extent of unpleasantness and make conditions more conducive to work and progress.
+- Addressing conflicts promptly can curb unpleasantness and make conditions more conducive to work and progress.

-- There are various style and ways which can be adopted for conflict resolution in the workplace.
-Most of the styles and ways depend on how both the parties behave, at times, if the other party is adamant, then compromise or accommodating style of conflict resolution can be adopted.
+- Various styles and ways can be useful for conflict resolution in the workplace.
+Most styles and ways depend on how both parties behave; at times, if the other party is adamant, then a compromise or accommodating style of conflict resolution can be adopted.

-- All said and done, conflicts and their resolutions can better be understood when the managers encounter conflicting situations and adopt suitable resolution styles.
+- Conflicts and their resolutions can be better when managers encounter conflicting situations and adopt suitable resolution styles.

-- Conflicts are very common in an organization, especially at the shop floor.
-A horizontal conflict occurs at the same level in an organization, ie, between people at the same hierarchal level.
-These people could be within the same function but performing different roles or between two people of different departments.
+- Conflicts are very common in an organization, especially on the shop floor.
+A horizontal conflict occurs at the same level in an organization, i.e., between people at the same hierarchal level.
+These people could be within the same function but performing different roles or between two people from different departments.

 - A line-staff conflict portrays a shop floor picture perfectly.
-The supervisor is always at loggerheads with the workers, reasons of which could be plenty – ranging from stiff targets, reduced lunch breaks, undue close monitoring, payment of overtime wages and bonus to the workers.
+The supervisor is always at loggerheads with the workers, reasons of which could be plenty – ranging from stiff targets, shorter lunch breaks, undue close monitoring, and payment of overtime wages and bonuses to the workers.

 - A conflict manifests itself in various forms like aggression, tension, frustration, etc. The outcome of a conflict can be positive or negative.
-If the conflict is genuinely resolved to the satisfaction of both the parties, then the outcome may be termed as positive, else it could be negative.
+If the conflict resolution satisfies both parties, the outcome may be positive; otherwise, it could be negative.

-- If the conflict at workplace is suppressed for any reason or the other, a residual tension may crop up.
-This residual tension may subsequently become a source of latent conflict for a next conflict episode to occur.
+- If the conflict at the workplace suppresses for any reason or other, residual tension may crop up.
+This residual tension may become a latent conflict source for the next conflict episode.

-Here are some articles that will help you to get more detail about the Conflicts at Workplace so just go through the link.
+Here are some articles that will help you to get more detail about the Conflicts at the Workplace, so just go through the link.